LastPatriot/altschool-semester2-assignment/README.md

 ## Installing the necessary dependencies <a id="dependencies"></a>

-To deploy this project run
+To install the necessary dependencies, run

 ```bash
   sudo apt update